If your baby is set to arrive soon, chances are, you have baby wipes set to go, nappies/diapers galore and five varieties of organic nappy cream.

 Many postnatal and breastfeeding mothers need more lubrication than prior to having a baby due to vaginal dryness.
 Some of this is due to hormonal changes and some due to healing tissue.
 Be sure to use a lot to help ease any discomfort from dryness.

-If you find that intercourse is too uncomfortable, it’s okay to wait a few more weeks to allow your body more time to heal.
-If you are well beyond the postnatal period and still experiencing discomfort be sure to reach out to your provider, or even a pelvic specialist if pain and discomfort persists.
+If you’re well beyond the postnatal period and still experiencing discomfort be sure to reach out to your provider, or even a pelvic specialist if pain and discomfort persists.
 Most women heal very well from childbirth, but a few require extra support for healing.